toastal/Curried-Functional-Pipelines-and-Ramda-Slides/README.md

 ## Moreover you're tied to `_()`

 They're not static functions.
 You must call `.value()` to use what's inside and sometimes even in the chains you'll have to call `.value()` because the query expression or transducer needs to be evaluated to be continue.
+You can't just use these functions on normal data because you're required to be in that object prototype.

 * * *